 Bring SecureFlag Training Directly into Your Workflow with Git Hooks

-Considering developers already commit code every day, why not make security compliance part of that process?
+Considering developers already commit and push code every day, why not make security compliance part of that process?
+SecureFlag Git hooks allow teams to enforce training requirements automatically, embedding security compliance directly into Git workflows.

 Feature image of Git on SecureFlag background